Visiting the Great Wall is absolutely on your bucket list of things to do, but how exactly are you going to make that happen?

-We love visiting China, but there's just so much to do in this country that we think that living there — for a whole semester abroad — will mean you can see WAY more than you could in just a short visit.
-Just think of it this way ... you'll be able to do some of the incredible things on Great Wall as an ILP volunteer than you could as just a tourist.
+We love visiting China, but there's just so much to do in this country that we think that living there — for a whole semester abroad — will mean you can see way more than you could in just a short visit.

-The first thing you will want to do is research what part of the wall you want to go to.
+The first thing you will want to do is research what part of the Great Wall you want to go to.
 There are many sections, and some are more touristy than others.
-Many people visit the part of the wall that is closest to where they are staying.
-Here's the different parts you can visit and some tips for the Great Wall:
+In general, the farther away from Beijing you travel, the less crowded and reconstructed the Wall.
+Here are the most popular sections:

 - Juyongguan (Closest to Beijing, most crowded and less interesting)